alan2here/UpScaley/README.md

 UpScaley is a C# program that upscales images intelligently, based on there content.
-It does not use neural networks and only needs the one imput image to produce a higher resolution output.
+It does not use neural networks and only needs one input image to produce a higher resolution output.
 See pics/examples/tree and then pics/examples2 for examples.